aaronlyy/quickshell/README.md

 # quickshell
-Quickly create a custom shell to work with your own functions
+Quickly create a custom shell that works with your own functions